matthiasdemuzere/w2w/JOSS/paper.md

 ---

 # Summary
 The Python-based WUDAPT-to-WRF (`W2W`) package is developed to translate Local Climate Zone (LCZ) maps into urban canopy parameters readable by WRF, the community "Weather Research and Forecasting" model [@Skamarock2021].
 It is the successor of the Fortran-based `W2W` package developed by @Brousse2016 and @Martilli2016, and provides an improved, simpler, and more efficient procedure to use LCZ information in WRF.
-Some important changes include a direct manipulation of the geogrid files (without the creation of temporary files), and the use of average LCZ-based urban morphological parameters instead of assigning them to the modal LCZ class.
+Some important changes include direct manipulation of the geogrid files without the creation of temporary files, and the use of average LCZ-based urban morphological parameters instead of assigning them to the modal LCZ class.

-This development of this package is in line with the objectives of WUDAPT, the World Urban Database and Access Portals Tools community project, that aims to 1) acquire and make accessible coherent and consistent information on form and function of urban morphology relevant to climate weather, and environment studies, and 2) provide tools that extract relevant urban parameters and properties for models and model applications at appropriate scales for various climate, weather, environment, and urban planning purposes [@Ching2018].
+This development of this package is in line with the objectives of WUDAPT, the World Urban Database and Access Portals Tools community project, that aims to 1) acquire and make accessible coherent and consistent information on the form and function of urban morphology relevant to climate weather and environmental studies, and 2) provide tools that extract relevant urban parameters and properties for models and model applications at appropriate scales for various climate, weather, environment, and urban planning purposes [@Ching2018].

 # Statement of need
 Since the pioneering work of @Brousse2016 and @Martilli2016, the level-0 WUDAPT information, the Local Climate Zone maps, have been used increasingly in WRF.

-We expect this trend to continue, because of three recent developments: 1) the creation of city-wide LCZ maps is now easier than ever with the launch of the LCZ Generator web application [@Demuzere2021], 2) the availability of a global LCZ map [@Demuzere2022], and 3) WRF versions > 4.3 [@Skamarock2021] are able to ingest 10 or 11 built classes (corresponding to WUDAPT's LCZs) by default, whereas previous WRF versions required manual code changes (see @Martilli2016, @Zonato2021a and @Zonato2021b for more information).
+We expect this trend to continue because of three recent developments: 1) the creation of city-wide LCZ maps is now easier than ever with the launch of the LCZ Generator web application [@Demuzere2021], 2) the availability of a global LCZ map [@Demuzere2022], and 3) WRF versions > 4.3 [@Skamarock2021] can ingest 10 or 11 built classes (corresponding to WUDAPT's LCZs) by default, whereas previous WRF versions required manual code changes (see @Martilli2016, @Zonato2021a and @Zonato2021b for more information).

-Because of these developments, an improved, Python-based, WUDAPT-to-WRF (`W2W`) routine is presented here, so as to make the translation of LCZ-based parameters better and simpler.
+Because of these developments, an improved, Python-based, WUDAPT-to-WRF (`W2W`) routine is presented here to translate LCZ-based parameters better and simpler.

 # Initial data requirements
-In order to use the tool, two input files are required:
+To use the tool, two input files are required:

-1. A **geo_em.dXX** (.nc) file for the inner WRF model domain in which one would like to use the LCZ-based information.
+1. A **`geo_em.dXX`** (.nc) file for the inner WRF model domain in which one would like to use the LCZ-based information.
 This file can be produced by WRF's geogrid.exe tool as part of the WRF Preprocessing System (WPS), without additional modifications of the standard procedure.

-2. A **Local Climate Zone map** (.tif) file that is slightly bigger than the domain extent of the geo_em.dXX.nc file.
-There are a number of ways to obtain an LCZ map for your region of interest (ROI):
+2. A **Local Climate Zone map** (.tif) file that is slightly bigger than the domain extent of the `geo_em.dXX.nc` file.
+There are several ways to obtain an LCZ map for your region of interest (ROI):

-   * Extract your ROI from the global LCZ map [@Demuzere2022], or the continental-scale LCZ maps for Europe [@Demuzere2019] or the United States [@Demuzere2020] (see also [here](https://www.wudapt.org/lcz-maps/) for more info).
+   * Extract your ROI from the global LCZ map [@Demuzere2022], or the continental-scale LCZ maps for Europe [@Demuzere2019] or the United States [@Demuzere2020] (see [here](https://www.wudapt.org/lcz-maps/) for more info).
    * Check if your ROI is already covered by the many LCZ maps available in the [submission table](https://lcz-generator.rub.de/submissions) of the LCZ Generator.
-   * Use the [LCZ Generator](https://lcz-generator.rub.de/) to make your own LCZ map for your ROI.
-See also [here](https://www.wudapt.org/create-lcz-classification/) for more information.
+   * Use the [LCZ Generator](https://lcz-generator.rub.de/) to make your LCZ map for your ROI.
+See [here](https://www.wudapt.org/create-lcz-classification/) for more information.
 When using LCZ maps produced with the LCZ Generator, by default the Gaussian filtered LCZ map is used (corresponding to argument `--lcz-band = 1`).

-**Note**: When using LCZ information from any of the large-scale LCZ maps, please make sure to crop your domain of interest first, in order to avoid memory issues.
+**Note**: When using LCZ information from any of the large-scale LCZ maps, please make sure to crop your domain of interest first to avoid memory issues.

 # Workflow
-The goal of the Python-based `W2W` tool is to obtain an inner WRF domain file (*geo_em.dXX.nc*) that contains the built LCZ classes and their corresponding urban canopy parameters relevant for all urban parameterizations embedded in WRF: the single layer urban canopy model (Noah/SLUCM, @Kusaka2001), the Building Environment Parameterization (BEP, @Martilli2002), and BEP+BEM (Building Energy Model, @Salamanca2010).
+The goal of the Python-based `W2W` tool is to obtain an inner WRF domain file (`geo_em.dXX.nc`) that contains the built LCZ classes and their corresponding urban canopy parameters relevant for all urban parameterizations embedded in WRF: the single-layer urban canopy model (Noah/SLUCM, @Kusaka2001), the Building Environment Parameterization (BEP, @Martilli2002), and BEP+BEM (Building Energy Model, @Salamanca2010).

 To get to that point, a number of sequential steps are required:

 ### Step 1: Remove the default urban land cover

 The default urban land cover from MODIS is replaced with the dominant surrounding vegetation category, as done in @Li2020.
-This procedure affects WRF's parameters LU_INDEX, LANDUSEF and GREENFRAC.
-First, an initial number of neighbouring pixels (corresponding argument `--npix-area`, default = `--npix-nlc` ** 2) are selected using the k-d tree algorithm, to find the nearest pixels based on the great circle arc length, specifically [the chord length formula](https://en.wikipedia.org/wiki/Great-circle_distance).
-Afterwards, the LU_INDEX is set by sampling the dominant category from the corresponding argument `--npix-nlc` (default = 45) nearest initial grid points (excluding ocean, urban and lakes).
+This procedure affects WRF's parameters LU_INDEX, LANDUSEF, and GREENFRAC.
+First, an initial number of neighboring pixels (corresponding argument `--npix-area`, default = `--npix-nlc` ** 2) are selected using the k-d tree algorithm, to find the nearest pixels based on the great circle arc length, specifically [the chord length formula](https://en.wikipedia.org/wiki/Great-circle_distance).
+Afterward, the LU_INDEX is set by sampling the dominant category from the corresponding argument `--npix-nlc` (default = 45) nearest initial grid points (excluding ocean, urban, and lakes).
 GREENFRAC is calculated as the mean over all grid points with that dominant vegetation category among the `--npix-nlc` nearest points.
 For each grid point, if LANDUSEF had any percentage of urban, it is set to zero and the percentage is added to the dominant vegetation category assigned to that grid point.

-Resulting output: **geo_em.dXX_NoUrban.nc**
+Resulting output: **`geo_em.dXX_NoUrban.nc`**

 ### Step 2: Define the LCZ-based urban extent

 LCZ-based impervious fraction values (FRC_URB2D, available from `LCZ_UCP_default.csv`) are assigned to the original 100 m resolution LCZ map, and are aggregated to the WRF resolution.
 Areas with FRC_URB2D < 0.2 (corresponding to argument `--frc-threshold`) are currently considered non-urban.
-This choice has been made to avoid the use of the urban schemes in areas where the majority of the landuse is vegetated, since the impact of the impervious surfaces is low.
-The FRC_URB2D field is also used to mask all other urban parameter fields, so that their extent is consistent.
+This choice has been made to avoid the use of the urban schemes in areas where the majority of the land use is vegetated since the impact of the impervious surfaces is low.
+The FRC_URB2D field is also used to mask all other urban parameter fields so that their extent is consistent.

-Resulting output: **geo_em.dXX_LCZ_extent.nc**
+Resulting output: **`geo_em.dXX_LCZ_extent.nc`**

 ### Step 3: Introduce modal built LCZ classes